Editorial Policy, Coverage and Process

 - A network of reporters, reviewers, and treaty correspondents chosen for their familiarity with the law in question and their geographical placement in a particular jurisdiction

-- Peer reviewed reports by experts in the field and the General Editor to ensure that quality standards are met
+- Peer reviewed reports by experts in the field and the Editor-in-Chief to ensure that quality standards are met

 - Review of all jurisdictional overviews by the Treaties Editor